Report card: Bob Condotta grades the Seahawks’ regular season, hands out awards

 SPECIAL TEAMS

 This was the one area that was consistent from start to finish, with Jason Myers making all 24 field-goal attempts, Michael Dickson ranking third in the NFL in net punting at 44.4 and the coverage units solid throughout.
-Football Outsiders’ advanced metrics rated Seattle’s special teams the third-best in the NFL.
-The one thing some might hope for in the playoffs is maybe a little more dynamic return game.
+Football Outsiders’ advanced metrics rated Seattle’s special teams the third best in the NFL.
+The one thing some might hope for in the playoffs is a more dynamic return game.
 The Seahawks didn’t have a punt return longer than 20 yards.

 Grade: A-